pace-neutrons/Horace/documentation/user_docs/docs/manual/Multifit.rst

    >> [my_fitted_data, fit_params] = kk.fit();

-This returns two arguments: ``my_fitted_data`` is an array of objects which is the same as the input data except that the signal (or equivalently, the intensity) is set to the values calculated at the fitted parameter values; and ``fit_params``, which is a structure that contains the fitted parameter values, estimated errors on those fitted values, the value of chi-squared for the fit and the covariance matrix of the fitted parameters.
+This returns two arguments: ``my_fitted_data`` is an array of objects which is the same shape and types as the input data, where that the signal (or equivalently, the intensity) is set to the calculated values at the final fitted parameter values; and ``fit_params``, which is a structure that contains the fitted parameter values, estimated errors on those fitted values, the value of chi-squared for the fit and the covariance matrix of the fitted parameters.

 If you want to see how the fit is progressing from one iteration to the next, and also get a listing in the Matlab command window of the final fit parameters, you can ask for more verbose output by changing one of the multifit options: